xuminic/name-matching-lambda/README.md

 curl -X GET "https://z2uhy4dpy6.execute-api.ap-southeast-2.amazonaws.com/prod/items?name=huawen"
 ```

-## Destroy and clean up the deploied resources in AWS
+## Destroy and clean up the deployed resources in AWS

-The lambda function and other resources can be easily deleted and cleaned with
+The lambda function and other resources can be easily deleted and cleaned by
 ```
 make destroy
 ```